 There are many important factors when choosing a low-jitter clock for a particular application.
 The following parameters will give users a basic starting point to narrow down the potential solutions:

 - core voltage: the supply voltage used to power the low-phase noise oscillator.
 This is typically defined by the power rails available in the system, and often has implications on voltage levels of the output.
-IDT’s low-phase noise clocks are offered in both 2.5 V and 3.3 V options.
+Renesas' low-phase noise clocks are offered in both 2.5 V and 3.3 V options.

 About Low-Jitter Clocks (Low-Phase Noise Oscillators)

 A low-jitter clock is a sophisticated IC that produces a timing signal for use in synchronizing a system’s operation.
 At its most basic level, a low-jitter clock consists of a resonant circuit and an amplifier.
 The resulting timing signal can range from a simple 50 percent duty cycle square wave to more sophisticated arrangements.
 In this case, the resonant circuit is typically a quartz piezo-electric low -phase noise oscillator.
-IDT offers several families of low-jitter clocks, with varying levels of power, performance, and flexibility to address virtually any application requiring a low-phase noise oscillator.
+Renesas offers several families of low-jitter clocks, with varying levels of power, performance, and flexibility to address virtually any application requiring a low-phase noise oscillator.